Uski359/IndexFlow/docs/Validator_Lifecycle.md

 5. **Deactivate:**
    - Validators can call `ValidatorRegistry.deactivate()` at any point.
 This freezes rewards but keeps historical data intact so explorers can show churn.

-This flow is intentionally optimistic�future iterations would plug in proof verification against real indexer outputs, slash inactive nodes, and stream rewards from protocol revenue.
+This flow is intentionally optimistic—future iterations would plug in proof verification against real indexer outputs, slash inactive nodes, and stream rewards from protocol revenue.

+## Running the Demo Locally

+1. Deploy the contracts in `packages/indexflow-validator-mvp` (see its README) to Hardhat or Sepolia.
+2. Copy `env.sample` to `.env`, paste the deployed addresses, and set `VALIDATOR_KEY`, `VALIDATOR_NAME`, and `VALIDATOR_ENDPOINT`.
+3. Run `pnpm run heartbeat --filter indexflow-validator-mvp` to register, stake, publish metadata, and start submitting proofs every few seconds.
+4. Point `packages/indexflow-sdk-js` at the same addresses (`VALIDATOR_REGISTRY_ADDRESS`, `STAKING_REWARDS_ADDRESS`) so GraphQL queries return live `validatorActive`, `validatorStake`, and `pendingRewards` values.

+With those pieces running, the end-to-end validator + rewards pipeline is visible from both the smart contracts (via Hardhat console) and the SDK-powered dashboards.